C. Cybele Raver: Research

 Raver designed and implemented the Chicago School Readiness Project (CSRP), a federally-funded intervention launched in 2003 to improve social-emotional well-being in low-income children enrolled in Head Start programs in Chicago.
 As part of the project, Head Start teachers underwent training in supportive classroom management techniques and received weekly coaching from mental health consultants.
-Raver and her team demonstrated that children in classrooms receiving the supports showed improvements in attention and executive function.
+Raver and her team demonstrated that children in classrooms receiving the support showed improvements in attention and executive function.
 In addition, teachers reported fewer behavioral problems in children who received the intervention.
 Researchers have continued to follow the children enrolled in the project over time, and Raver and her colleagues have demonstrated that the supports had a lasting impact; children in the intervention classrooms went on to attend higher-quality high schools than those in the control condition and continued to perform better academically and on measures of executive function years later.
 Raver's work on the CSRP was described by journalist Paul Tough in his 2016 book Helping Children Succeed.

 In another study, Raver collaborated with Clancy Blair to analyze data collected as part of the Family Life Project, an effort to examine the impact of early life stressors on the development of 1,292 children born in low-income counties in Pennsylvania and North Carolina.
 Raver and Blair demonstrated that exposure to poverty in the first four years of life was predictive of lower scores on measures of executive function.
 In an additional joint study on the impact of social-emotional factors on executive function, Raver and Blair determined that the implementation of a social-emotional learning curriculum in kindergarten classrooms led to improvements in executive function as well as lower levels of cortisol in children's saliva samples.

 Raver and her colleagues developed the Preschool Self-Regulation Assessment (PSRA), a research tool designed to measure emotional, attentional, and behavioral regulation in 3- and 4-year-old children.
 The PSRA was used to assess self-regulation in young children who participated in the CSRP.
 Raver was also part of a team of researchers at NYU who worked in collaboration with the NYC Department of Education's Division of Early Childhood Education (DOE-DECE) as it launched Pre-K for All, a citywide effort to provide free, high-quality early education experiences to all preschoolers in New York City.